pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 "The modification of the three laws?", asked Xeny.

-"Yes."
-Zophia pulled down her sleeves to cover her arms up to her wrists and untied her long black hair which flowed on her back with the ends almost reaching her waist.
+"Uh...yes." *I never told her about modification*.
+Zophia pulled down her sleeves of her upper garment to cover her arms up to her wrists and untied her long black hair which flowed on her back with the ends almost reaching her waist.
 *I should have asked Jindaer to get my hair clip from the bungalow instead of making him stand outside the cabin.
 HIM*.
 Zophia smirked.
 She started walking to the door. *Yes, I could have asked Jindaer to get my hair clip from the bungalow.
-But then, who would have protected me.
-Then, I would really be alone.
+But then, who would have protected me?
+I would really be alone.
 I don't want to be alone*.

 Zophia opened the door and as she stood there thinking, she turned back to see Xeny still sitting on the wooden chair, facing the hearth.
-"Xeny, will you come with me to the Bureau tomorrow?", asked Zophia.
+"Xeny, will you accompany me to the Bureau tomorrow?", asked Zophia.

 "Yes, I will", Xeny answered while her back still faced Zophia.